Macron attacks Le Pen on Russia, Muslim headscarf ban pledge

 “France needs to be stitched back together,” she said.

-The debate drove home the yawning gulf in politics and character between the two candidates again vying for the presidency, five years after Macron handily beat Le Pen in 2017.
+The evening primetime debate drove home the yawning gulf in politics and character between the two candidates again vying for the presidency, five years after Macron handily beat Le Pen in 2017.

-Polls suggest that Macron, a pro-European centrist, has a growing and significant lead over the anti-immigration nationalist, ahead of Sunday's vote.
+Polls suggest that Macron, a pro-European centrist, has a growing and significant lead over the nationalist firebrand.
 But the result is expected to be closer than five years ago and both candidates are angling for votes among electors who didn't support them in the election's first round on April 10.

 “I am not like you,” Le Pen said as they clashed about France's energy needs.